Why This Actually Matters (Yes, Even to You)

 So let’s not pretend this doesn’t matter.
 This post will break down what these voices actually are, why they feel so different, when to use one over the other, and how not to sound like a confused robot in your writing.

-Section 1: What Are Active and Passive Voice?
+Section 1: What’s the Real Difference Between Active and Passive Voice?

 Active Voice: The Grown-Up Way to Speak